-Despite a modest decrease in the grain supply, which fell to 61.7 million tonnes from 62.2 million tonnes a year earlier, the amount of grain shipped in the first three months of the 2012-13 crop year reached a GMP record of 8.7 million tonnes.
-As a result, the pressures brought to bear on the GHTS as a whole proved to be the maximum yet observed for an opening quarter under the GMP.
+Despite a modest decrease in the grain supply, which declined to 61.7 million tonnes from 62.2 million tonnes a year earlier, the amount of grain shipped in the first six months of the 2012-13 crop year reached a GMP record of 16.5 million tonnes.
+As a result, the pressures brought to bear on the GHTS as a whole proved to be the maximum yet observed for this period under the GMP.

-- The overall amount of time involved in moving grain through the supply chain fell by 4.2% in the first quarter of the 2012-13 crop year, to an average of 45.1 days from the previous crop year's overall 47.1-day average.
-This was due primarily to the reduced time spent by grain in storage in country elevators, which fell by an average of 1.6 days.
-A further 0.8 days was gained from a reduction in the railways' loaded transit time.
-Detracting from these gains was a 0.4-day increase in the amount of time grain spent in inventory at a terminal elevator.
-Nevertheless, this result ranked among the lowest yet observed under the GMP. - While the measures gathered under the GMP suggest that the GHTS bore these pressures reasonably well, there were signs that the system might also have begun to bend under the stress.
+The overall amount of time involved in moving grain through the supply chain fell by 3.6% in the first half of the 2012-13 crop year, to an average of 45.4 days from the previous crop year's overall 47.1-day average.
+This was due primarily to the reduced time spent by grain in storage in country elevators, which fell by an average of 1.3 days.
+A further 0.2 days was gained from a reduction in the railways' loaded transit time.
+Another 0.2 days was derived from a decrease in the amount of time grain spent in inventory at a terminal elevator.
+This average ranked among the lowest yet observed under the GMP.

+While the measures gathered under the GMP suggest that the GHTS bore these pressures reasonably well, there were signs that the system might also have begun to bend under the stress.
 These indications, which largely began to manifest themselves towards the end of October 2012, centred on some emergent problems with railcar supply in the country.
+In the second quarter, this shifted to a sharp rise in the number of ships waiting to load, particularly at the port of Vancouver.
 Although shippers were comparatively pleased with the service they were receiving from the railways, these problems suggested that the demand for carrying capacity might have begun to exceed what the railways were capable of providing.
-Even so, grain was moving to export position more effectively and efficiently than it did a year earlier.
+Even so, grain was moving through the GHTS faster than it had a year earlier.